 IN COMPLIANCE WITH THE AMERICANS WITH DISABILITIES ACT, IF YOU NEED SPECIAL ASSISTANCE TO PARTICIPATE IN THIS MEETING, PLEASE CONTACT TRACI AT 805/889-6900.
-REASONABLE ADVANCE NOTIFICATION OF THE NEED FOR ACCOMMODATION PRIOR TO THE MEETING (48 HOURS ADVANCE NOTICE IS PREFERABLE) WILL ENABLE US TO MAKE REASONABLE ARRANGEMENTS TO ENSURE ACCESSIBILITY TO THIS MEETING
+REASONABLE ADVANCE NOTIFICATION OF THE NEED FOR ACCOMMODATION PRIOR TO THE MEETING (48 HOURS ADVANCE NOTICE IS PREFERABLE) WILL ENABLE US TO MAKE REASONABLE ARRANGEMENTS TO ENSURE ACCESSIBILITY TO THIS MEETING a.
+Election of Vice-Chair

-Ventura County Medi-Cal Managed Care Commission (VCMMCC) dba Gold Coast Health Plan February 24, 2014 Commission Meeting Agenda (continued)

-PLACE: 2240 E. Gonzalez, Room 200, Oxnard, CA

-TIME: 3:00 p.m.
+Ventura County Medi-Cal Managed Care Commission (VCMMCC) dba Gold Coast Health Plan March 24, 2014 Commission Meeting Agenda (continued) PLACE: 2240 E. Gonzalez, Room 200, Oxnard, CA TIME: 3:00 p.m.